coolrahul1850/NothingAnswered/README.md

 # NothingAnswered

-NothingAnswered is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
-The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).
+NothingAnswered is an fun Q & A android app that allows a user to ask their friends a question on text (question text character max 100) and let them reply in video (video reply max 20 seconds).
+The purpose of these restrictions is to make people more witty/creative in their questions/answers.

 Time spent: **X** hours spent in total